 How To Make Keto Pistachio Cookies

-Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Some of the links below are affiliate links, meaning that at no additional cost to you, I will earn a small commission if you click through and make a purchase.

-These cookies also feature a keto vanilla glaze that although not necessary certainly adds a nice touch.
-Plus, it allows for more crushed pistachios to be sprinkled to the baked cookies.
+These cookies also feature a keto vanilla glaze that, although not necessary, certainly adds a nice touch.
+Plus, it allows for more crushed pistachios to be sprinkled on the baked cookies.
 So worth the little extra step!

 - Coconut flour